bensutherland/amplitools/20_docs/README_mhap.md

 To use this option, first merge all single-sample VCF files:
 ```
-# Create a list of all VCF files
+# Create a list of all VCF files (note: assumes all .vcf.gz are to be merged)
 ls -1 12_input_mhap/*.vcf.gz > 12_input_mhap/VCF_file_list.txt

 Combine all VCF files into a single VCF, as follows: